ai/evil-blocks/README.md

 ## Extensions

-Evil Blocks core only find blocks by selectors, set `@block` property and call `init` method.
-Any others features like event bindings and `@$()` method will be created by filters.
+Evil Blocks has tiny core.
+It only finds blocks by selectors, sets `@block` property and calls `init` method.
+Any others features (like event bindings or `@$()` method) was created by filters and can be disabled or replaced.

-Before calling `init`, Evil Blocks process object throw the filters from `evil.block.filters`.
-Filter accept object as first argument and unique class ID as second.
-It can find some properties in object, work with block DOM nodes and add/remove some properties from object.
+Before calling `init`, Evil Blocks processes object throw the filters list in `evil.block.filters`.
+Filter accepts object as first argument and unique class ID as second.
+It can find some properties in object, work with block DOM nodes and add/remove some object properties.
 If filter will return `false`, Evil Blocks will stop block vitalizing and will not call `init` method.

 Default filters:

 1. **Don’t vitalize same DOM node twice.** It return `false` if block was already initialized with this class ID.
-2. **Add `@$()` method.** It add shortcut method to object.
+2. **Add `@$()` method.** It add shortcut find method to object.
 3. **Add shortcuts to `@element`.** It add properties for all children with `data-role` attribute.
 4. **Bind block events.** Find, bind listeners and remove all methods with